 Comprehensive Data Collection:

-Utilization of advanced inspection tools and techniques, including Close Interval Surveys (CIS), Direct Current Voltage Gradient (DCVG) surveys, Pipeline Current Mapping (PCM), and soil resistivity measurements.
+Use of advanced inspection tools, including Close Interval Surveys (CIS), Direct Current Voltage Gradient (DCVG), Pipeline Current Mapping (PCM), and soil resistivity measurements.

 Detailed Analysis: